TREND 2000 Ltd

 For easy links to web information downloads and call documentation see our Submission Deadlines page.

 Our service is designed to be as user friendly and effective as possible.
-We recognise that if you are preparing a H2020 proposal your time is limited and you are under stress.
+We recognise that if you are preparing a HE proposal your time is limited and you are under stress.

 To help increase your chances of a successful evaluation we check Part B of your proposal using an established process which focuses on the areas of the specific evaluation criteria for the call and make detailed comments on how to improve each section as necessary.
 Among other things, we look at consistency, clarity of concept, justification of innovation, level of detail provided, conformance with the call objectives, research methodology and objectiveness, appropriateness of partners, resource justification, management provisions, relevance of impact, dissemination and exploitation plans.